Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Windows XP was the operating system that got the formula right and so refused to die.
-Released in 2001, it merged Microsoft’s stable NT kernel with a friendly consumer interface, anchored by a green Start button and the “Bliss” wallpaper of a rolling hill.
+Windows XP, released by Microsoft in 2001 with its blue-and-green “Luna” theme, was the operating system that got the formula right and so refused to die.
+It merged Microsoft’s stable NT kernel with a friendly consumer interface, anchored by a green Start button and the “Bliss” wallpaper of a rolling hill.
 It was fast, compatible, and familiar, and businesses and households stuck with it for over a decade, often skipping the unpopular Vista entirely.
 Microsoft ended support on April 8, 2014, leaving holdout machines exposed to security risks.
 Even afterward, XP lingered inside ATMs, hospital equipment, and industrial systems, outliving every successor it was supposed to bow to.

 Worth remembering